 The margins we realize from purchasing and selling a portion of the natural gas that we transport through our pipeline systems decrease in periods of low natural gas prices because our gross margins related to such purchases are based on a percentage of the index price.
-For the year ended December 31, 2004 and the nine months ended September 30, 2005, we purchased approximately 9% and 11%, respectively, of our gas at a percentage of relevant index.
+For the years ended December 31, 2004 and 2005, we purchased approximately 9% and 7.5% respectively, of our gas at a percentage of relevant index.
 Accordingly, a decline in the price of natural gas could have an adverse impact on our results of operations.